Lazar Carević

-Lazar Carević (Cyrillic: Лазар Царевић; born 16 March 1999) is a Montenegrin professional footballer who plays as a goalkeeper for Serbian SuperLiga club Vojvodina and the Montenegro national team.
+Lazar Carević (Cyrillic: Лазар Царевић; born 16 March 1999) is a Montenegrin professional footballer who plays as a goalkeeper for Primeira Liga club Famalicão and the Montenegro national team.

 Club career

 Carević began his senior career with Grbalj in the Montenegrin First League in 2015.
 He transferred to Barcelona B on 29 May 2017.
 He won the 2016–17 UEFA Youth League in his first season with the Barcelona youth academy.
 On 7 July 2020, he extended his contract with Barcelona B, keeping him at the side until 2023.
 On 6 November 2021, he appeared on the bench for the senior Barcelona side for the first time, for a La Liga match against Celta Vigo.

-On 18 June 2022, Carević signed for Serbian SuperLiga club Vojvodina for 3 years.
+On 18 June 2022, Carević signed a three-year deal with Serbian SuperLiga club Vojvodina.
+In June 2023, the contract was extended for an additional year, keeping Carević at the club until June 2026.

 International career

 Carević is a youth international for Montenegro, having played for the Montenegro U17s, U19s and U21s.

 He made his debut with the senior Montenegro national team in a friendly 1–0 loss to Armenia on 24 March 2022, coming on as a half-time sub.